LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 (If you're interested, you can listen Cheryl [talk about mentorship](https://www.greaterthancode.com/podcast/episode-018-cheryl-schaefer/) on the Greater Than Code podcast.)

 She's done some initial work on the project and left you some TODOs.
-Eliot reported that you've been doing great work, and learning quickly, so the tasks in this project are a notch up from the last in difficulty.
+After seeing your strong work on your last project, Eliot reported that you've been doing great work, and learning quickly, so the tasks in this project are a notch up from the last in difficulty.

 ## Learning Objectives